TheSkyentist/GELATO/README.md

 **How can I fit my spectra with Voight or Lorentzian profiles?**

 *In order to fit with with other functions, you can simply add them to the "CustomModels.py" file.
 However, you'll have to make sure they are built in the same framework as the other models there.*

+**What are the units?**

+*As long as your RegionWidth, line Wavelengths, and spectrum wavelengths are all in the same units, the fitting will work.
+Dispersions are given in km/s.
+The units in plotting can be changed in the Plotting.py file.*

+**Do you mean velocity offsets, not redshifts?**

+*Each emission line is characterized by a redshift, which is trivial to convert to a velocity offset once a reference line is chosen.
+However this requires the user to choose a reference line.
+HQUAILS remains agnostic to this procedure and simply returns the redshift of each line.
+A wrapper will be produced eventually to do this task.*